johnbillion/user-switching/readme.md

 * `wordpress_user_sw_olduser_{COOKIEHASH}`

 User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.

+### Ethical Open Source ###

+User Switching is considered **Ethical Open Source** because it meets all of the criteria of [The Ethical Source Definition (ESD)](https://ethicalsource.dev/definition/):

+1. It benefits the commons.
+2. It is created in the open.
+3. Its community is welcoming and just.
+4. It puts accessibility first.
+5. It prioritizes user safety.
+6. It protects user privacy.
+7. It encourages fair compensation.

 ## Screenshots ##